-Founded in 1971, NatureBridge provides environmental science programs for students in the world’s best classrooms—our national parks.
-Our mission is to foster environmental literacy to sustain our planet.
-Our programs do so by exposing students to the wonder and science of nature and inspiring the stewards of tomorrow.
-As the largest residential education partner of the National Park Service, NatureBridge serves more than 30,000 students and their teachers each year and offers programs in six national parks: Yosemite National Park, Golden Gate National Recreation Area, Olympic National Park, Santa Monica Mountains National Recreation Area, Channel Islands National Park, and Prince William Forest Park.
-For more information, visit: naturebridge.org
+Founded in 1971 and based in San Francisco, NatureBridge is the largest residential environmental science education partner of the National Park Service.
+The mission of NatureBridge is to connect youth to the wonder and science of the natural world, igniting self-discovery and inspiring stewardship of the planet.
+NatureBridge serves more than 30,000 students and their teachers each year and offers programs in four national parks: Yosemite National Park, Golden Gate National Recreation Area, Olympic National Park and Prince William Forest Park.

 PRIMARY DUTIES AND RESPONSIBILITIES

 -Lead students through multi day, hands-on, experiential learning in outdoor settings.